KorAP/Krill/Readme.md

 Annotation tools and models used in preparation of the test corpora are based on the following work:

-Belica, Cyril (1994): A German Lemmatizer.
-Final Report MLAP93-21/WP2.
+Belica, Cyril (1994): *A German Lemmatizer*.
+MECOLB Final Report MLAP93-21/WP2.
 Luxemburg.

 Bohnet, Bernd (2010): *Top accuracy and fast dependency parsing is not a contradiction*.
 In *Proceedings of COLING*, pp 89–97, Beijing, China.